amodvaidya/AngularJSLiveLessonsCopy/README.md

 # AngularJSLiveLessons

-This my personal copy of GitHub: https://github.com/marcwan/angularjslivelessons﻿
+This my fork of GitHub: https://github.com/marcwan/angularjslivelessons﻿

 Marc Wandschneider (marcwan) has given excellent lectures in Angular JS on Youtube and provided the code in his repository.